 Then, select “Disable SSH” and ensure SSH is enabled, if not you can enable it.

 Finally when you are in DUCI, Press ALT+F1 and then you can enter the User name as root and password to log in the prompt.

 To view the number of login failure occurred you can use the below command:

-If you want to unlock you can enter the below command:
+In the sameway, if you want to unlock it later, you can enter the below command:

 Hope this was useful and if you require any assistance feel free to Contact Us.

 Take a look at: